With the combination of a small number of people + software + servers and robots

 The ideas spread out without a map, this way, that way, and the other way.

-But once it has spread out, the rest of it scatters and quietly piles up.
+But once it has spread out, the rest of it will be harried, scattered, and quietly piled up.

-We wanted to make it so that people would not get bored no matter how many times they came, so that they could guide their eyes well, so that they would notice even if they made a mistake, so that they would feel comfortable with the texture, so that it would be easy to maintain regularly, so that it would not break down when information increased, so that it would be easy to incorporate programs, and so that it would be playful without being plain.
+We wanted to make it so that people would not get bored no matter how many times they came, so that they could guide their eyes well, so that they would notice even if they made a mistake, so that they would feel comfortable with the texture, so that it would be easy to maintain regularly, so that it would not collapse even if the information increased, so that it would be easy to incorporate programs, and so that it would have a playful feel without being plain.

 It is the best moment when something that is intricately intertwined and created appears to be simple.